TooAngel/screeps/README.md

-This is not a good example for code quality or structure, most LOCs written while fighting or other occasions which needed quick fixes or in the ingame editor.
+This is not a good example for code quality or structure, most LOCs written while fighting or other occasions which needed quick fixes or in the ingame editor (getting better :-)).
 But I think there are a couple of funny ideas.
 Every contribution is welcome.

 ## Features